trangham283/lm_examples/README.md

 ```

 5. train ngrams
-`.ngrams/ngram-lms.sh {disf,clean,dtok}`
+`./src/ngrams/ngram-lms.sh {disf,clean,dtok}`

 6. Prepare switchboard (or other dataset) sentences to compute ppl score (should also be done already -- skip):
-`python prep_lm_sentences.py`
+`python src/prep_lm_sentences.py`

-This produces swbd_sents.tsv with turn, sent_num etc. info and ptb as well as ms
-versions of the sentences
+This produces swbd_sents.tsv with turn, sent_num etc. info and ptb as well as ms versions of the sentences.
+* ptb = Penn Treebank version of transcripts
+* ms = Mississipi State version of transcripts
+For your purposes, you don't need to worry about the differences.
+Just pick ptb or ms.

     6b.
-For ngram score computations -- produce text files one sent per line
+For ngram score computations -- produce text files one sentence per line
     ```
     cut -f5 swbd_sents.tsv > swbd_ms_sents.txt
     cut -f6 swbd_sents.tsv > swbd_ptb_sents.txt